Dou-Yiming/CS410-Projects/project1/README.md

 This section shows the results of the alignment of each algorithm.

-All of the experiments are performed on my laptop with an *Intel i7-10875H@2.3GHz* CPU and 16GB memory.
+All of the experiments are performed on my laptop with an *Intel i7-10875H* CPU and 16GB memory.

 The population amount of Genetic Algorithm is 100, while the probability of crossover and mutation is 0.4 and 0.6, respectively.

+For the 3-sequence alignment using DP and A* algorithm, both Python version and C++ version are implemented.
+The reason is that the running time of Python version is too long to be acceptable.

+Moreover, early-stop is also implemented in A* algorithm, allowing the alignment program to return ahead of time when the cost of the head of open list is larger than the current optimal solution.

 #### Results of Pairwise Alignment: